Key Takeaway

 Flying With Semaglutide

 The Transportation Security Administration permits injectable medications in carry-on bags.
-You do not need to place semaglutide in a quart-size liquids bag because prescription medications are exempt from the 3.4-ounce liquid rule.
+You don't need to place semaglutide in a quart-size liquids bag because prescription medications are exempt from the 3.4-ounce liquid rule.
 Keep the medication in its original pharmacy packaging or bring a copy of your prescription to make screening faster.
-Declare injectable medications to the TSA officer at the checkpoint if you want to streamline the process, though it is not strictly required.
+Declare injectable medications to the TSA officer at the checkpoint if you want to simplify the process, though it isn't strictly required.

 Always pack semaglutide in your carry-on luggage, never in checked bags.
-Cargo holds are not temperature controlled and can reach freezing or extremely hot temperatures depending on altitude and climate.
+Cargo holds aren't temperature controlled and can reach freezing or extremely hot temperatures depending on altitude and climate.
 These extremes will damage semaglutide permanently.

 Keeping Semaglutide Cool During Travel

 An insulated medication travel case with gel ice packs is the simplest way to maintain temperature.
-Place a cloth or small towel between the ice pack and the pen or vial so the medication does not freeze on contact.
+Place a cloth or small towel between the ice pack and the pen or vial so the medication doesn't freeze on contact.
 For short trips (a few hours), the insulated case alone may be enough without ice packs if your environment stays below 86 degrees Fahrenheit.
+For a complete cost breakdown, see our compare GLP-1 providers.

 Ozempic pens can remain at room temperature (below 86 degrees Fahrenheit) for up to 56 days after first use.
 Wegovy pens allow 28 days at room temperature.
 Compounded semaglutide vials typically need refrigeration at all times.
 Know your product's specific room temperature window before you travel so you can plan accordingly.